-Destination Campbell River operates under a unique arrangement where Destination Think has a contract to run the city’s destination marketing organization (DMO).
+Destination Campbell River operated under a unique and extended arrangement where Destination Think had a contract to run the city’s destination marketing organization (DMO).
 It was always intended to be an opportunity to aggregate learning, compile all the best practices, and take a highly intentional approach to destination management and marketing.
 After five years, we can prove that building Campbell River’s brand leads to growth in the visitor economy.

 The destination brand is linked to economic outcomes